The Processes of Remediation: art, relationships, nature will be available for viewing by scheduling a tour via

 Processes of Remediation: art, relationships, nature is a multi-part project by Mohkinstsis (Calgary) based artist Alana Bartol.
 Adapted to the closure of public spaces and events, the project involves an online residency, mentorship of two emerging artists, and culminates with an exhibition in uLethbridge’s Hess Gallery.

 The exhibition will run January 21 to August 26, 2021 and will not initially be open for in-person visits.
-Exhibition photos and more can be found here and there will be a virtual engagement video posted to this page for after the exhibition opens and then, as we see how protocol develops in relation to COVID-19 risks, we will implement safe in-person access to the exhibition.
+Exhibition photos and more can be found here and there will be a virtual engagement video posted to this page after the exhibition opens.
+As COVID-19 protocol develops, we will implement safe in-person access to the exhibition.

 The project Processes of Remediation: art, relationships, nature began in Spring 2020 and involves the uLethbridge Art Gallery supporting Bartol in pursuing in-depth research about what it would mean to create remedies for our current environmental crisis and how we would engage diverse people in having a productive conversation about this issue.
 Bartol has connected with scientists at uLethbridge who study climate change, prairie plants, and insects.
 She has stayed in the Crowsnest Pass and the uLethbridge’s Coutts Centre for Western Canadian Heritage (a botanical garden and working farm near Nanton, Alberta), and met with Niitsitapi (Blackfoot) Elders and Knowledge Keepers.